My Green Fedora

-My Green Fedora is a 1935 Warner Bros.
-Merrie Melodies animated short film directed by Friz Freleng.
+My Green Fedora is a 1935 American animated comedy short film directed by Isadore Freleng.
 The short was released on May 4, 1935.
+It is the 47th film in the Merrie Melodies series and the second to feature Peter Rabbit after Country Boy.
 It features a song, "I'm Wearin' My Green Fedora", written by songwriters Al Sherman, Al Lewis, and Joseph Meyer specially for this short.